khaume/analytics_interview_test/README.md

 # Coding exercise
-The purpose of the following exercise is to assess your modeling and data science skills, how you deal with timeseries data, illustrate how some of our activities take place, and be basis for discussion during the interview.
+The purpose of the following exercise is to assess your data analytical skills, how you deal with timeseries data and illustrate findings, and also to illustrate how some of our activities take place, and lastly to be basis for discussion during the interview.

 ## Introduction
 An important activity for Ørsted is to buy and sell power on the European markets.
 Having an